SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sure.
 Thank you.
 And all the best.

 Thank you.
-Next question comes from the line of Siddharth ni Gandhi with Chanakya wealth creation.
+Next question comes from the line of Sidharth Negandhi with Chanakya Wealth Creation.
 Please go ahead.

 Sidharth Negandhi

 Hi.
 Thanks for the follow up.
-Just on the schedule and what I wanted to understand is on, given the challenges that the smaller guys will have on implementation, are you envisaging your trade generics or branded generics business?
-Seeing any short term blip or benefits from this?
+Just on the schedule M, what I wanted to understand is, given the challenges that the smaller guys will have on implementation, are you envisaging your trade generics or branded generics business seeing any short-term blip or benefits from this?
 That’s the question I actually had.

 Umang Vohra